-We came in through the Joshua Tree entrance, and it’s just one lane as you drive up to the gate, so you may encounter a line.
-We arrived around 11am and there was a slight line; however, we were only in it for around 7-8 minutes.
+We came in through the Joshua Tree entrance, and since it’s a single lane up to the gate, you may encounter a line.
+We did, arriving around 11am.
 As we got closer to the front, a park ranger was directing traffic into two different lines, one for National Park pass holders and the other for non-pass holders.
-She was also handing out maps and guidebooks, as well as children’s guidebooks.
-We were directed into the non-pass line and told to pay when we exited (I really need to buy a National Park pass).
-I’m not sure what happened, because as we approached the exit upon leaving, there was not a human in sight and the window to the ticket booth was firmly shut with a metal shade.
-I guess we got a free trip to the National Park.
+She was also handing out maps and guidebooks.
+We were directed into the non-pass line and told to pay when we exited.
+I’m not sure what happened, but as we approached the exit upon leaving, there was not a human in sight and the window to the ticket booth was firmly shut with a metal shade.
+I guess we got a free trip to the National Park. 🤷🏻♀️

 There are 3 entrances total to the park, two to the North and one to the South.
 The two northern entrances are within the Mojave, near Joshua Tree and Twenty-nine Palms, and the Southern is in the Colorado, near Cottonwood Spring, which is about 25 miles east of Indio, California.
 The cities of Joshua Tree and Twenty-nine Palms are relatively close, only about 15 minutes apart, so visiting both entrances is not difficult.
 I will add the addresses for the various visitor centers at the end.

-We entered through the Joshua Tree entrance, and right there found a bathroom and information area.
+We entered through the Joshua Tree entrance, and immediately came upon a bathroom and information area.
 The actual visitor center is closed due to Covid-19, but the bathrooms are open.
-There is a small table set up out front with maps and other important information.
-Important – this information table was not there when we left around 4pm, and as stated above, there were no park employees around either, so if you need to speak to an actual park employee, you may want to arrive before noon.
+There is a small table set up out front with maps and other important info.
+Important – this information table was not there when we left around 4pm and there no park employees around either, so if you need to speak to an actual human, you may want to arrive before noon.

-There are multiple named areas throughout the park, like Quail Springs, Hidden Valley, Skull Rock, Sheep Pass, and Jumbo Rock.
-Our first stop wasn’t any of these named areas, but rather a random area/trail that looked cool.
+There are multiple named areas throughout the park, like Quail Springs, Hidden Valley, Skull Rock, Sheep Pass, and Jumbo Rock, but our first stop was a random area/trail that looked cool.
 You will find many of these various unnamed turn offs and trails as you drive through.
 It was about a mile or two into the park and had a dirt turn-out on the side of the road for parking.
-In fact, that’s how a majority of the parking is at Joshua Tree, as there are countless little trails everywhere, so there are a lot of small, dirt patches on the side of the road that cars pull off to.
-There are actual parking lots as well, but they are not large and are only located near named areas.
-Also, good luck finding a spot.
-I tried near Hemingway and failed.
-I then had to “parking lot stalk” two people at Hidden Valley.
-It was, as I like to call it, the Hunger Games.
+In fact, that’s how a majority of the parking is at Joshua Tree, as there are countless little trails everywhere.
+There’s actual parking lots as well, but they’re not large and are only located near named areas.
+Also, good luck finding a spot. 😬

-I enjoyed this little off-shoot trail since it wasn’t a main, named one, and the chances of encountering a ton of people was far less.
-Covid or no Covid, it always puts a damper on things when you are trying to enjoy your time somewhere, particularly if you’ve never been, and you’re fighting your way through a sea of bodies (Disneyland, Niagara Falls, NYC, and literally any zoo come instantly to mind…).
-Clearly Joshua Tree isn’t going to be packed like Disneyland or NYC, but some spots were obviously more popular than others.
+I enjoyed this little off-shoot trail as it wasn’t a main one, plus the chances of encountering a ton of people was far less.
+Covid or not, it always puts a damper on things when you are trying to enjoy a place and you’re fighting your way through a sea of bodies.
+Clearly Joshua Tree isn’t going to be packed as places like Disneyland or NYC, but some spots were obviously more popular than others.

-This first spot was apparently not very popular, because we were the only ones out there the entire time and we stayed for about 40 minutes.
-I’m not sure why, as it was a lovely trail that was very wide and easy and brought you up to huge piles of rocks that you can climb on.
-Here I nervously helped my daughter climb the rocks and get as high as she could (talk about heart- attack inducing).
-However, since she is only 4 years old, her attention began to quickly wane.
-We moved on down the trail, but after getting pricked by a cactus, my daughter went into meltdown mode and it was time to go back to the car.
+This first spot was clearly not very popular, because we were alone for approximately 40 minutes of exploring.
+It was a lovely trail that was very wide and easy, and brought you to huge piles of rocks that you can climb.
+After nervously helping my daughter climb the rocks and get as high as she could, her attention began to quickly wane.
+We moved on down the trail, but after she got pricked by a cactus (beware), it was time to go back to the car.

-After a reset in the car and half a turkey sandwich, she was ready to try this hiking and rock-climbing thing again, and we drove towards our first named spot, Quail Springs, which is before Hemingway.
-At least I am pretty positive it was Quail Springs.
+After a reset and half a turkey sandwich, she was ready to try again, and we drove towards our first named spot, Quail Springs, which is right before Hemingway.
+At least… I am pretty positive it was Quail Springs.
 One thing I noticed about Joshua Tree is the disproportionate amount of rock formations and mountains to signs/trails with names.
 Quail Springs is on the official map, but I never saw an actual sign for it.
 I can only guess this is where we were based off the distance between Quail Springs and Hemingway on the map.

 This spot (whether it is Quail Springs or not) was noticeably more crowded and popular; however, it wasn’t too bad and social distancing was possible.
 Parking is easy, side dirt parking.
 As for masks, some wore them, some did not.
 It was easy to maintain the proper social distance and the only time we came close to people was in Hidden Valley, but more on that later.